"The Change, It Had To Come" Psychedelic Research Today

 LSD and magic mushrooms could heal damaged brain cells in people suffering from depression, study shows

-In the past fifteen years there has been a growing resurgence of interest in the status and use of psychedelic drugs.
-Many older people associate them with the hippie culture of the late 60s.
+In recent years there has been a growing resurgence of interest in the status and use of psychedelic drugs.
+Many older people associate them with the hippie culture of the late 1960s.
 However, things have moved on considerably.
-And now there is a growing consensus, underwritten by a great deal of painstaking scientific and medical research at major academic institutions such as Imperial College, London, Johns Hopkins University, Baltimore, the University of Basel and Cardiff University, that these substances can actually be beneficial to an individuals's mental health if used in therapeutic, ritualistic or equivalent settings i.e. safe environments.
+And now there is a growing consensus, underwritten by a great deal of painstaking scientific and medical research at major academic institutions such as Imperial College, London, Johns Hopkins University, Baltimore, the University of Basel and Cardiff University, that these substances can actually be beneficial to an individual's mental health if used in therapeutic, ritualistic or equivalent settings i.e. safe environments.

 The psychedelic renaissance (for that is what it is) pays homage to earlier understandings of these remarkable drugs, but has also taken into account the narrowness of past interpretations whether simplistic, post-Freudian accounts of regression in the 1950s or idiosyncratic readings of The Tibetan Book of the Dead in the 1960s.
 Now we are able to see, courtesy of fMRI and other techniques, and map how psychedelics such as LSD (essentially derived from the ergot fungus), mescaline (peyote and other cacti), psilocybin (aka 'magic mushrooms') and DMT (involving ayahuasca vines and chakruna shrubs) and others affect the various networks in the brain and map them with subjective qualia.